formidablejs/formidablejs.org/docs/database-seeding.md

 ## Running Seeders

 You may execute the `db:seed` [Craftsman command](/docs/craftsman) to seed your database.
-This command will seed all your seeders:
+This command will run all your seeders:

 ```bash
 node craftsman db:seed